guru245/nvim-studio/README.md

 | `<leader>cc` | Lists LSP incoming calls for word under the cursor |
 | `<leader>ct` | Searches for the string under your cursor or selection in your current working directory |

-For the other Telescope mapping, see [here](https://github.com/nvim-telescope/telescope.nvim?tab=readme-ov-file#default-mappings).
+For the other Telescope mappings, see [here](https://github.com/nvim-telescope/telescope.nvim?tab=readme-ov-file#default-mappings).